cypress-io/cypress-documentation/content/guides/end-to-end-testing/protractor-to-cypress.md

 machine.
 Enabling test retries in the Cypress configuration can help you to get unblocked when unpredictable, flaky tests are occasionally failing.

-The Cypress Dashboard goes a step further and helps you and your team to [detect flaky tests](/guides/dashboard/flaky-test-management) that run in your CI/CD pipeline.
+Cypress Cloud goes a step further and helps you and your team to [detect flaky tests](/guides/cloud/flaky-test-management) that run in your CI/CD pipeline.

 ## Getting Started